- 4.7–6.3 in

 Aggressive Purple Finches show their agitation by leaning toward their opponent, neck stretched out and bill pointed at the other bird.
 This can intensify to standing upright, opening the beak or pointing it downward at opponent, and sometimes results in actual pecking attacks.
 During disputes at food sources and in flocks, females usually win out over males.
 Courting males sing softly while hopping and fluffing feathers in front of the female, often holding a twig or grass stem in the beak.
 If things go well, the next step is a short flight about one foot straight up, followed by drooping the wings and pointing his beak to the sky.
 Mating may follow.

-Purple Finch populations decreased by 1.4 percent per year between 1966 and 2010, resulting in a cumulative decline of 46 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 6.4 million with 92 percent spending some part of the year in the U.S., 66 percent in Canada, and 1 percent in Mexico.
-The rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Purple Finch populations decreased by almost 1.5% per year between 1966 and 2014, resulting in a cumulative decline of 52%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 6.4 million with 92% spending part of the year in the U.S., 66% in Canada, and 1% in Mexico.
+The species rates a 9 out of 20 on the Continental Concern Score.
+Purple Finch is not on the 2014 State of the Birds Watch List.
 Populations may suffer in some areas from competition with the recently arrived House Finch.

 - Wootton, J. Timothy.
 1996.
 Purple Finch (Carpodacus purpureus).
 In The Birds of North America, No. 208 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.